Thomas-Shephard/io-utils/CONTRIBUTING.md

 ## Testing Guidelines
 To ensure that changes work as expected, follow these steps:
-- Use the provided MSTest framework to write tests
+- Use the provided NUnit test framework to write tests
 - Write tests for all new features or bug fixes
 - Ensure all tests pass before submitting a pull request

 ## Licence
 By contributing to IOUtils, you must agree that your contributions will be licensed under the MIT License.
-See the [LICENSE](LICENSE.md) for details.
+See the [LICENSE](https://github.com/Thomas-Shephard/io-utils/blob/main/LICENSE) for details.